Thank you for your interest in applying to Monmouth College.

 - You may send official documents as scanned email attachments.

-- If you are interested in consideration for a merit-based scholarship, good SAT or ACT scores are very helpful in our evaluation of your file and should be considered almost as a requirement.
-However, Monmouth College is test optional for international students.
-If you want to be considered for a merit scholarship, ask your testing agency to send your scores to us.
+- While an ACT or SAT score is not required for admissions consideration, it is highly recommended that an official score report be submitted in order to be considered for an academic-based scholarship.
 Self-reported scores are usually not adequate for scholarship consideration.
 The ACT provides a single score, but we need sub-scores for the SAT in order to determine which version of the SAT you have taken, not just the cumulative score.
 You may include Monmouth College in your set of recipient colleges when you take the SAT or ACT test.
 We will save received scores and include them in your application file when you begin the application process.
 If you are applying to Monmouth College after you’ve completed the test and Monmouth College was not one of your initial choices of college to receive the score report download, you may ask the testing agency to send us the scores or you may have your high school counselor email the official scores to us.
 Our SAT code is 1484.
 Our ACT code is 1084.

 - Submit a thoughtful essay of at least 850 words and no more than 1200 words describing your academic interests and goals, and your reasons for studying in the United States at Monmouth College.
 Include in this essay some information about yourself that would be helpful to us as we consider your application: academic interests, service activities, leadership experiences, artistic and athletic interests, hobbies and special skills, and career goals.